CHIA-AN-YANG/checkout-process/README.md

 # Checkout Process Mock
-A mock that showcases a checkout process, constructed with Vue.
+A mock that showcases a checkout process, constructed with Vue.js.

 ---